TO BE PUBLISHED December 2024

 Delegates will examine the regulatory approach going forward, with plans set out by the FSA to speed up the approval process of regulated novel food products, including introducing a proposed sliding scale based on an assessment of international approvals.

-Delegates will discuss priorities for investment, as well as opportunities for innovation in the agri-food sector.
+Delegates will discuss priorities for investment, as well as opportunities for innovation in the agri-food sector, following the £20.4bn allocated to DSIT in the Budget to boost UK R&D, including engineering biology scale up.
 We expect discussion on strategic pathways for achieving the aim of making the UK a world leader in the alternative protein industry, in light of the FSA launching a new sandbox programme to evaluate the safety for cell-cultivated products, as well as the launch of the new Regulatory Innovation Office to accelerate public access to new technologies.

 Attendees will also consider opportunities for the sector in the context of the Government’s wider policy agenda, including the potential role of novel foods and alternative proteins in food security.
 It comes with the Secretary of State for Science, Innovation and Technology recently highlighting opportunities to utilise alternative protein sources to tackle climate change challenges, improve national health and address concerns around animal welfare.